Test Results

 Console Log

 Serial console of the provisioned machine is available under console.log.
 The content of the file can be incomplete, depending on the underlying infrastructure where the tests run.
-Some infratructures limit the maxium size of the console log.
+Some infratructures limit the maximum size of the console log.
 Console log snapshots can be found in the workdir, in case the console log would be incomplete.

 Artemis guest events log